• Published: Mar 13 2025 10:09 AM

 wave

-Nani-presented "Court—State vs. A Nobody," a Telugu courtroom drama, is generating significant buzz.
-The film, directed by debutant Ram Jagadeesh, boasts a strong cast including Priyadarshi, Sridevi, Sivaji, and Sai Kumar, and tackles the sensitive issue of POCSO Act misuse.
-Netflix has already acquired the post-theatrical streaming rights for a reported ₹8 crores, highlighting the film's potential.
+Okay, so you've probably heard the buzz.
+Nani-presented "Court—State vs. A Nobody," a Telugu courtroom drama, is making waves.
+It’s directed by a newcomer, Ram Jagadeesh, and stars a pretty impressive cast including Priyadarshi, Sridevi, Sivaji, and Sai Kumar.
+The big thing?
+It tackles the incredibly sensitive topic of the misuse of the POCSO Act.
+And Netflix snagged the post-theatrical streaming rights for a reported ₹8 crores!
+That's a serious amount of money, hinting at how much faith they have in this film.

-The film premiered across Andhra Pradesh and Telangana on March 14, 2025, and will soon be available on Netflix.
-Given the positive word-of-mouth and Netflix's acquisition, "Court" is poised to reach a wide audience.
+The film premiered in Andhra Pradesh and Telangana on March 14th, 2025.
+If you missed it in theaters, don't worry!
+It'll be on Netflix soon.
+With all the positive word-of-mouth and Netflix’s backing, this one's going to reach a huge audience.

 FAQ